When are the next Advising Dates? (Click to view)

 The following items are optional and optimal for augmenting the learning environment:

-Laptop anti-theft hardware
+Laptop anti-theft hardware for a laptop

 Please feel free to contact your CIS faculty advisor with any questions or concerns you may have on any of this.